janfuhrer/it-security-docs/docs/themes/Threshold Signatures.md

 Free Software implementation of the threshold signature scheme using FROST.

 - REST API to interact between signer and signing services
-- Configurable authentication methods to authorise creation of signature
+- Configurable authentication methods to authorize creation of signature
 - To avoid single point of failure the client should still use multiple devices
 - Command-Line tool to interact with FROSIX service providers